Coralruler/coralruler/Osu Skins.md

 * [**My Youtube**](https://www.youtube.com/channel/UCO1AqgjEsyDskMuom19ygTg?view_as=subscriber)
 * [**My Twitch**](https://www.twitch.tv/coralruler)

-Discord: **Coral#3332** | DM me or @ me on discord if you see me using a skin that isn't on here or if a link is broken
+Discord: **Coral#3332** | DM me on discord if you see me using a skin that isn't on here or if a link is broken

 # ALL OF MY CURRENT SKINS